paulwexler/opinions/on_coding/README.md

 As it traverses, it must keep track of its location in case there is an error.

-The `error` should be self-explanatory in the context in which it appears.
+The error should be self-explanatory in the context in which it appears.
 `{location of error in the nested object}: {error message}` is sufficient.

-A stack of locations is needed to keep track of the nested location and a list of locations is needed to print them as a dot-delimited string.
+A stack of locations is needed to keep track of the nested location, and a list of locations is needed to print them as a dot-delimited string.
 A list will suffice for the implementation.
 ```python